LingduoKong/ProductRecommendation/README.md

 - Get all recommendation items based on the A
 - Choose top 10 items related to A
 - Sort these items according to user review

+### Over view

+- Create a Query class as parent for all http query.
+- Use OkHttpClint to handle api auery.